Koulio/scalable-qa-with-docker/README.md

 _This clusters is configured to use a significant amount of resources.
 Current set up allocates 6 CPU and 6 GB of memory._

+This project just works out of the box with but needs an active internet connection to download docker images and github projects.
+If you want to use this project _offline_ please checkout the branch **"offline"**.

 ####Prerequisites

-- This project runs out of the box but needs an active internet connection to download docker images and github projects.
-If you want to use this project _offline_ please checkout branch **"offline"**.
 - [Vagrant](https://www.vagrantup.com/) + [VirtualBox](https://www.virtualbox.org/)
-- For linux users: install nfs-kernel services, for example ```apt-get install nfs-kernel-server```
+- _For linux users_: install nfs-kernel services, for example ```apt-get install nfs-kernel-server```

 ####Given: